 Washington real estate is some of the most expensive in West Virginia, although Washington house values don't compare to the most expensive real estate in the U.S.

 The people who call Washington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Washington residents report their race to be White.
-Important ancestries of people in Washington include German, English, Irish, British, and Polish.
+Important ancestries of people in Washington include German, English, Irish, British, and Scots-Irish.

 The most common language spoken in Washington is English.
 Other important languages spoken here include African languages and Arabic.